-If you're already on the Jira 8.x line, feel free to skip this section.
+If you're already on Jira 9.x, feel free to skip this section.

-Jira 8.0 was a platform release, and as every platform release it brought significant changes which you wouldn't expect in a smaller, feature release.
-All of them affect the upgrade in some way, and require that you take under consideration extra steps.
-We've listed everything you need to know below.
+Jira 9.0 is a platform release.
+As every platform release, it’s brought significant changes that aren’t usually provided in smaller feature releases.
+All of them affect the upgrade in some way and require that you take extra steps into consideration.
+Here’s everything you need to know.

 Deciding to upgrade

-Our upgrade matrix lists all the features and improvements introduced in consecutive Jira releases.
+The upgrade matrix lists all the features and improvements introduced in consecutive Jira releases.
 The matrix lets you compare versions and select the one you want to upgrade to.
-It also gives you an overview of bugs fixed in each release.
+It also provides an overview of bugs, fixed in each release.

-Many of our releases focus on performance improvements so you and your team can have an effective product experience with minimal technical slowdown.
-Two examples of these improvements are optimization of indexing time and faster page load time for dashboards and issues.
+Many of our releases focus on performance improvements, so you and your team can have an effective product experience with minimal technical slowdown.
+Two examples of these improvements are the optimization of indexing time and faster page load time for dashboards and issues.

-We use this public Jira instance to track the development of product bug fixes and suggestions.
-Many customers locate issues and suggestions that would benefit their team and vote or watch them.
-Just like watching Jira issues in your instance, you will be notified via email when an issue is updated.
+We use the public Jira instance to track the development of product bug fixes and suggestions.
+Many customers report issues and suggestions that would benefit their team and vote for or watch them.
+Just like watching Jira issues in your instance, you'll be notified via email when an issue is updated.

 Access to support

-For Enterprise releases, we provide support and bug fixes for all server products for 2 years after a version is released.
-Ending support after 2 years allows us to focus our resources on supporting more modern versions used by the majority of customers.
+For Long Term Support releases, we provide support and bug fixes in all Data Center products for two years after a version is released.
+Ending support after two years allows us to focus our resources on supporting more up-to-date versions used by the majority of customers.
 This means that after a version has reached its end of life, our support team will only be able to assist with upgrade-related questions.

-For versions, which are not enterprise releases, we provide support for 2 years, but the fixes are available only until the next version is out.
+For versions that aren’t Long Term Support releases, we provide support for two years but the fixes are available only until the next version is out.
 Then, we only fix critical bugs.
 If you want to get all the new features and fixes, it's good to upgrade versions.

-In addition to the technical considerations, there are a few other factors to consider that can help ensure a smooth upgrade.
+In addition to technical considerations, there are a few other factors to consider for a smooth upgrade.

-The amount of time required depends on several factors, including the size of your instance, number of apps, and amount of customizations.
-As a general rule, it's best to incorporate buffer time for planning and execution in case anything unexpected comes up.
+The amount of time for the upgrade depends on several factors, including the size of your instance and the number of apps and customizations.
+As a general rule, it's best to incorporate some buffer time for planning and execution in case anything unexpected comes up.

-While some people might wear many hats in your organization, generally it's a good idea to carefully consider how to communicate information about the upgrade, especially if it will introduce major changes.
-You might consider informing an approver, end users, and, if you've acquired your license through an approved Atlassian Solution Partner, your partner as they may offer additional services for assisting you during the upgrade process.
+It's a good idea to carefully consider how to communicate information about the upgrade, especially if it’s introducing major changes.
+You might consider informing an approver, end users, and, if you've acquired the license through an approved Atlassian Solution Partner, your partners, as they may offer additional services to assist you during the upgrade.